Bonaire with Buddy Dive

 The diving: If you want to fall in love with diving, become a better diver, or dive safe and relaxed as a family, welcome to Buddy Dive Bonaire.
-Here you can just jump off the dock to enjoy large schools of fish, shallow wrecks and easy diving with newly certified kids.
-The water is warm, and the view is fantastic.
+Here you can just jump off the dock to enjoy large schools of fish, shallow wrecks, and easy diving with newly certified kids.
+The water is warm, the view is fantastic and the marine life is abundant.
 The dive team here is among the very best in the Caribbean!
-Most are parents themselves, so kids safety is the priority.
+Most are parents themselves, so kids' safety is the priority.
 Buddy Dive is a PADI 5-star CDC center.

 With as many as 60 officially listed dive sites on Bonaire and another 20 dive sites on Klein Bonaire, the dive operation at Buddy Dive Resort is geared up for you to make the most out of your dive vacation.

 With a fleet of custom dive boats and a well-stocked ‘Drive Thru’ offering air and Nitrox tanks, every diver need can be satisfied.
 To help us keep our reef environment healthy for many years to come, we do encourage all divers traveling to Bonaire to familiarize themselves with the Marine Park Regulations before their visit.

 Bonaire’s sea abounds with beautiful marine life and a fascinating variety of multi-colored tropical fish.
 The sea is remarkably calm, and conditions are superb for both scuba diving and snorkeling.

 Let's go diving: You can start diving once you have checked in and completed your orientation dive.
 Bonaire Marine Park regulations require you to participate in an orientation program before you enter the water for your first dive.
 At Buddy Dive, this orientation is held each day.